 It was a brilliant day for football, matched only by the centre back’s brilliant slide tackle which thwarted the opposition striker’s clear run on goal.
-That centre back was me and I followed it up a few minutes later with a beautiful clearing header to deny the striker another goal scoring opportunity.
+That centre back was me, and I followed it up a few minutes later with a beautiful clearing header to deny the striker another goal scoring opportunity.

-After the initial problems getting treatment, help came thick and fast once I was on the NHS Brain injury radar.
-Only it had taken 9 incredibly difficult months to get there.
-The injury was five years ago, March 2014, and the recovery has been long & slow, much like the diagnosis and treatment.
+After my initial problems getting treatment, I managed to get onto the NHS brain injury radar.
+Help then came thick and fast, but it had taken 9 incredibly difficult months to get there.
+The injury was in March 2014, and the recovery has been long & slow, much like the diagnosis and treatment.